hobzy987/PFMI3DSC/README.md

-the mutation porfile of all proteins must be downloaded from : https://hive.biochemistry.gwu.edu/prd//biomuta/content/biomuta-master.csv in order to run the program
+the mutation porfile of all proteins must be downloaded from : https://hive.biochemistry.gwu.edu/prd//biomuta/content/biomuta-master.csv in order to run the program.

+run main.py file to start processing the results.

+The software outputs an HTML file with aligned residues and probabilities after receiving a UniProt Protein name as input.